Math olympiad beginner's page

 More possibilities (including intermediate-advanced texts not listed here) are on the links page.
 You might also check Geoff Smith’s advice and links.

 I really want to stress these are mere suggestions.
 Just because you have done X does not mean you will achieve your goals, and conversely, there are surely many fantastic resources that I have not even heard of.
-If you are looking for a list of materials which are “guaranteed to be enough” for solving IMO #1 and #4, then unfortunately I can’t help you.
+If you are looking for a list of materials which are “guaranteed to be enough” for solving IMO #1 and #4, ask elsewhere.

 5. Problem sources#